 - nasal endoscopy (examination of the nasal passages with a thin tube that contains a camera)

 These tests will help the doctor get a closer look at the structures within your nose.
 Imaging tests will reveal whether there’s a polyp or other abnormal growth obstructing your nasal passages.
 They can also help determine if an abnormal growth or tumor in the brain is altering your sense of smell.
-In some cases, your doctor may need to remove a sample of cells from within the nose (perform a biopsy) to make a diagnosis.
+In some cases, your doctor may need to take a sample of cells from within the nose to make a diagnosis.

 Impaired smell caused by a viral or bacterial infection is often short-lived.
-In the case of bacterial infections, antibiotics may be given to speed up the healing process, which can help to restore smell.
-Decongestants and over-the-counter antihistamines can help relieve nasal congestion caused by allergies.
+In the case of bacterial infections, antibiotics may be given to speed up the healing process.
+This will help to restore smell.
+Decongestants and OTC antihistamines can help relieve nasal congestion caused by allergies.

 If you have a stuffy nose and are unable to blow your nose, use a humidifier to moisten the air.
-Keeping a humidifier in your home can help relieve congestion by loosening mucus.
+Keeping a humidifier in your home can loosen mucus and help relieve congestion.

-If a neurological disease, tumor, or other disorder is causing your impaired smell, you will receive treatment for the underlying condition.
+If a neurological disease, tumor, or other disorder causes your impaired smell, you’ll receive treatment for the underlying condition.
 Some cases of impaired smell may be permanent.

 There’s no sure way to prevent the loss of smell.
-However, you can minimize the risk of contracting colds or bacterial infections by taking the following steps:
+You can minimize the risk of contracting colds or bacterial infections by taking the following steps.

 - Wash your hands frequently throughout the day.

-- Wash your hands after touching public areas, such as subway seats.
+- Wash your hands after touching public areas.

-- Stay away from people who have colds or the flu.
+- When possible, avoid people who have colds or the flu.